LazyyVenom/Assistant_Ai_Flutter/README.md

 ## 📌 Overview

 This Flutter app is the mobile companion to the **Actual Useful Assistant** ecosystem.
 It integrates seamlessly with the shared Firebase backend used by the desktop and CLI apps (macOS/Windows).
-The mobile app focuses on accessibility, quick interaction, habit-building, and on-the-go tracking.
+The mobile app focuses on accessibility, quick interaction, habit-building, gamification, and on-the-go tracking.

 ---